What is Base64?

 • 100100 => “k”

-Before we can finish off the conversion process, it is important to notice the missing padding: base 64 strings must be groups of 3 characters (6 byte binary representations).
-As such, our string “hi” only has 2 characters; this means that we need to insert a “=” at the end of the string to make this a valid base 64 string.
+Before we can finish the conversion process, it’s important to account for padding: Base64 strings must be made up of groups that total a multiple of 3 bytes.
+Since our string "hi" only has 2 characters, we need to insert a "=" at the end of the string to make it a valid Base64 string.

 Decoding Base64